getFairAI/data-os/README.md

 # Fair Protocol's DataOS

 <p align="justify">
-**Note:** This project intends to be a module on top of the Fair Protocol project.
+<b>Note:</b> This project intends to be a module on top of the Fair Protocol project.
 For a better understanding of this document and this project as a whole, we recommend reading these documents in advance:
 </p>

 * [Fair Protocol Whitepaper](https://github.com/FAIR-Protocol/decentralized-inference/blob/development/documents/whitepaper.md);